-term goals established under Executive Orders S-3-05, B-30-15, and Senate Bill (SB) 32.
-Therefore, projects that are consistent with San Francisco's GHG Reduction Strategy would not result in GHG emissions that would have a significant effect on the environment and would not conflict with State, regional, and local GHG reduction plans and regulations.
+exceeding the year 2020 reduction goals outlined in the BAAQMD's 2010 Clean Air Plan, Executive Order S-3-05, and Assembly Bill 32 (also known as the Global Warming Solutions Act).
+In addition, San Francisco's GHG reduction goals are consistent with, or more aggressive than, the long-term goals established under Executive Orders S-3-05, B-30-15, and Senate Bill (SB) 32.
+Therefore, projects that are consistent with San Francisco's GHG Reduction Strategy would not result in GHG emissions that would have a significant effect on the environment and would not conflict with state, regional, and local GHG reduction plans and regulations.

-The project would increase the intensity of use of the project site by introducing residential uses (20 dwelling units).
-Therefore, the project would contribute to annual long-term increases in GHGs as a result of increased vehicle trips (mobile sources) and residential operations that result in an increase in energy use, water use, wastewater treatment, and solid waste disposal.
+The proposed project would increase the intensity of use of the project site by introducing residential uses (16 dwelling units) and including 5,800 square feet of commercial space.
+Therefore, the proposed project would contribute to annual long-term increases in GHGs as a result of increased vehicle trips (mobile sources) and residential and commercial operations that result in an increase in energy use, water use, wastewater treatment, and solid waste disposal.
 Construction activities would also result in temporary increases in GHG emissions.

-The project would be subject to regulations adopted to reduce GHG emissions as identified in the GHG reduction strategy, and compliance with the applicable regulations would reduce the project's GHG emissions related to transportation, energy use, waste reduction, and conservation.
+The proposed project would be subject to regulations adopted to reduce GHG emissions as identified in the GHG reduction strategy.
+As discussed below, compliance with the applicable regulations would reduce the project's GHG emissions related to transportation, energy use, and waste disposal.

-Compliance with the City's bicycle parking requirements would reduce the project's transportation-related emissions.
-These regulations reduce GHG emissions from single-occupancy vehicles by promoting the use of an alternative transportation mode with zero GHG emissions.
+Compliance with the City's transportation management programs, Transportation Sustainability Fee, and bicycle parking requirements would reduce the proposed project's transportation-related emissions.
+These regulations reduce GHG emissions from single-occupancy vehicles by promoting the use of alternative transportation modes with zero or lower GHG emissions on a per capita basis.

-The project would be required to comply with the applicable energy efficiency requirements of the City's Green Building Code, Stormwater Management Ordinance, Water Conservation Ordinance, and Water Efficient Irrigation Ordinance, which promotes energy and water efficiency, thereby reducing the project's energy-related GHG emissions.
+The proposed project would be required to comply with the applicable energy efficiency requirements of the City's Green Building Code, Stormwater Management Ordinance, Water Conservation Ordinance,